in the Dollar Zone

 Rupees in the Dollar Zone

-“Rupees in the Dollar Zone” is the title of my PhD thesis (2016, also forthcoming as a book) and the result of a DFG-funded research project originally called “Market, Community and Money in India.”
+“Rupees in the Dollar Zone” is the title of my PhD thesis (also available as a book) and the result of a DFG-funded research project originally called “Market, Community and Money in India.”

 The study is based on ethnographic fieldwork in the famous South Indian Nilgiri-hills and among the people of the Badagas community.